 As a parade of coach drivers did the circuit, name placards on torn-off bits of cereal boxes (or so it seemed), we had a sudden movie-star moment.
 There he was.
 Our man.
 Suited and booted (!) with a smile as broad as the luggage trolley he was pushing (for us!)
 And as we passed by our fellow passengers struggling to fit their luggage into clapped-out mini buses, our kids were offered high-fives and cold drinks before being whisked off in an air-con’ed Mercedes.
 That my friend is the Scott Dunn difference.

-In fact anyone who’s ever traveled Scott Dunn style will be accustomed to the personal touches.
+In fact anyone who’s ever travelled Scott Dunn style will be accustomed to the personal touches.
 Huge heads-up and hats-off to the simply adorable George and Louise.
 These guys (technically Guest Relations Managers but actually so much more) are like a couple of modern-day Downton-esque butlers.
 They took over the reins and smoothed the path literally as soon as we arrived, checking us in (I know!), asking the right questions, and trouble-shooting any little glitches.
 I loved them, the kids loved them, Scott Dunn – are you reading this?! – double their wages!

 So Pine Cliffs is Scott Dunn’s most popular resort for families (four pools!
 Crazy golf!
 A pirate ship!)
 And since we went self-catering, it was also a great opportunity for me to enjoy experimenting with the local produce (more on that in a later blog).

-We stayed in a two bedroomed villa – really nicely decorated, extremely spacious (a kids’ bathrooms and an adults’ bathroom) and a bed that was ten times more comfortable than ours at home (I’m fanatical that a hotel should always prioritize comfy, sizable beds).
+We stayed in a two bedroomed villa – really nicely decorated, extremely spacious (a kids’ bathrooms and an adults’ bathroom) and a bed that was ten times more comfortable than ours at home (I’m fanatical that a hotel should always prioritise comfy, sizable beds).
 Louise and George had left a terrific welcome pack – replete with decent booze (told you; the Scott Dunn difference).

 It’s called Pine Cliffs for a reason (when it’s hot the air is steeped with the pungent aroma of pine needles) – adding to this, lavender bushes are everywhere – so fragrant and pretty, first thing.